Former NFA's secretary-general, Sani Toro kidnapped by gunmen

 Some gunmen have kidnapped a former secretary-general of the then Nigeria Football Association (NFA), Honourable Ahmed Sani Toro.

-Daily Trust reports that Toro was kidnapped alongside a former Golden Eaglets' assistant coach, Garba Iliya on the Abuja-Jos Raod on Friday, June 17.
+Daily Trust reports that Toro was kidnapped alongside a former Golden Eaglets' assistant coach, Garba Iliya on the Ryom Road on Friday, June 17.

 It was gathered that both the former NFA secretary-general and Iliya were travelling to Bauchi from Abuja where they were said to have attended the wedding ceremony of the son of a former NFF president, Alhaji Aminu Maigari on Friday.